KryptoPal/docs/README.md

 ```
 Now that we have signed the transaction the user is able post that transaction to the Kryptopal network.
 ```
-val kpxService = kryptopalClient.createService(JsonrpcApi::class.java)
+val kpxService = ApiClient().createService(JsonrpcApi::class.java)
-val signedTransaction = SignedTransaction()
+val rpcbody = JSONRPCRequest()
+rpcbody.id = "0"
+rpcbody.method = "eth_sendRawTransaction"
-signedTransaction.data = signedTransaction
+rpcbody.params = listOf(signedMessage)
-val call = kpxService.sendSignedKryptopalTransactionUsingPOST(signedTransaction)
+val call = kpxService.v1JsonrpcNetworkPOSTUsingPOST("kryptopal", rpcbody)

 call.enqueue(object: Callback<Any> {
     override fun onFailure(call: Call<Any>?, t: Throwable?) { }
     override fun onResponse(call: Call<Any>?, response: Response<Any>?) { }
 })
 ```
-And that's all there is to it. `sendSignedKryptopalTransactionUsingPOST` will return the transaction receipt.
+And that's all there is to it.
+The RPC request will return the transaction receipt.

 ### Transaction Signing